 Parks & Recreation

-With limitations set on group gatherings, Neff Park group permits will not be accepted.
-However, beginning June 15, the City Parks and Recreation office will begin accepting rental requests for the Neff Park boat club and pavilion.
+With limitations set on group gatherings , Neff Park group permits will not be accepted this season.
+However, the City's Parks and Recreation Department is accepting rental requests for the Neff Park boat club and pavilion.
 Rental request forms can be obtained from the City's website.
 Please call the park office for facility availability.
-The bathrooms, playground, marina, picnic tables, and walking paths are open.
-Tennis courts at Elworthy Field are also open.
+The playground and walking paths at Neff Park are open, but the pool, marina, and bathrooms are closed for the season.
+The platform tennis courts and tot lot at Elworthy Field are open, but the regular tennis courts are closed for the season.

-Due to COVID-19 precautions, we ask that you follow these guidelines while visiting Neff Park:
+Due to COVID-19 precautions, we ask that you follow these guidelines while visiting the City's parks and recreation facilities:

 - Boaters should only be utilizing their boat with their immediate family or family residing in the same house.